James Spinazzola

 James Spinazzola is an active conductor, ensemble clinician, saxophonist, and arranger.
 In addition to directing the Cornell wind program, James teaches undergraduate courses in conducting, music theory, and chamber music; and serves as faculty adviser to CU Winds, a student-driven organization devoted to the performance and promotion of wind band music.

 Under James's direction, the Cornell Wind Symphony was selected to perform at the 2022 and 2018 Eastern division conferences of the College Band Directors National Association (CBDNA) and host the 2024 conference in Ithaca.
-The Wind Symphony has premiered new works by John Berners, Kathryn Likhuta, David Maslanka, Christopher Rouse, Dana Wilson, and Mark Winges, among others; and has collaborated with a diverse collection of musicians including Wynton Marsalis and Joshua Redman during on-campus residencies.
+The Wind Symphony has premiered new music by Byron Adams, John Berners, Sydney Guillaume, Kathryn Likhuta, David Maslanka, Christopher Rouse, Dana Wilson, and Mark Winges, among others; and has collaborated with a diverse collection of musicians including Wynton Marsalis and Joshua Redman during on-campus residencies.
 The Wind Symphony has premiered James's arrangements of music by Christopher Rouse, Roberto Sierra, Wynton Marsalis, and Patrick Williams; all of which are now published.

-James has been a Cornell Engaged Faculty Fellow and has earned grants from the Cornell Center for Teaching Innovation and the Cornell Council for the Arts.
+James has been a Cornell Engaged Faculty Fellow and has received grants from the Cornell Center for Teaching Innovation and the Cornell Council for the Arts.
 He has earned two grants from the Central New York Humanities Corridor for founding a working group entitled Banding Together, which fosters interactions between college wind ensembles and composers from historically underrepresented populations.
 Through this initiative, Cornell currently partners with peer ensembles from Syracuse University and the Eastman Conservatory.

 Research Focus